SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 * pruning weak branches
 * avoiding unnecessary expansion
 * retaining only the next useful action
+* estimating when suppression or stopping is appropriate

 A practical implementation may be called: